-In addition to students from our own Year 11, we admit a further 80 students from other schools to our Year 12.
+In addition to students from our own Year 11, we admit a further 100 students from other schools to our Year 12.
+In school admissions terms this number for external students is referred to as the published admissions number (PAN).
 We are allowed to exceed this number but we will only do so for a student who achieves our admission criteria and if there are places in the subjects the student wishes to study. (see Over-Subscription).